Universal geometrical link invariants: Unifying all Coloured Jones and ADO link invariants with colours bounded by

 In this part we put together the topological tools and we will prove that for a fixed $\cN$, the weighted intersection at level $\cN$ recovers all coloured Jones polynomials and all coloured Alexander polynomials of levels less than $\cN$, as presented in Theorem \ref{THEOREMAU} which we remind below.

 \begin{thm}[{\bf \em Unifying coloured Alexander and coloured Jones polynomials of bounded level}] Let us fix $\cN\in \N$.
-Then, $\PA$ recovers all coloured Alexander and all coloured Jones polynomials of colours bounded by $\cN$, as below:
+Then, $\PA$ recovers all coloured Alexander and Jones polynomials of bounded colours, as below:

 \end{thm} We will split the proof of this statement in two main steps.
 First, we prove that we recover the coloured Alexander polynomials from our weighted intersection.
-Secondly, we turn our attention to the multi-colour case for the coloured Jones polynomials.
-In the second subsection we show that we recover all these invariants with multicolours bounded by $\cN$ from our level $\cN$ weighted intersection.
+Secondly, we turn our attention to the multi-colour case for the coloured Jones polynomials and show that we recover all these invariants with multicolours bounded by $\cN$ from our level $\cN$ weighted intersection.